strusoft/femdesign-api/README.md

 ## Examples
 Examples can be found in the folder [FemDesign.Samples/](https://github.com/strusoft/femdesign-api/tree/master/FemDesign.Samples).
 More examples are planned to be added in the future.

+## Contributing
+If you want to contribute please follow our [contribution guide](https://github.com/strusoft/femdesign-api/wiki/Contribute).

+## Road-map
+The road-map of the project is expressed by the [milestones](https://github.com/strusoft/femdesign-api/milestones).

 ## Versioning
 Future versioning will be using the following structure: `major.minor.patch` where major follows the FEM-Design version.